ondrejmo/k3s/README.md

 - Internal CA and local DNS, using RouterOS DNS
 - Log collector via Vector.dev protocol
 - Metric collector via remote write api
+- IPv4-only, with IPv6 being disabled only in sysctl, not in kernel parameters, as disabling it at kernel level causes a myriad of annoying problems

 The highlights of the features are: